- My TV options

 - Help and advice

-Digital UK aims to help viewers with disabilities access Freeview TV services’ using features such as audio description and subtitles.
-We work closely with manufacturers, charities and other organisations to stay abreast of developments in this area and welcome any feedback from viewers.
+Digital UK aims to help viewers with disabilities access DTT services (Digital Terrestrial Television - commonly known as Freeview) using features such as audio description and subtitles.
+We work closely with manufacturers, charities and other organisations to stay up to date with developments in this area and of course welcome any feedback from viewers.

 To download Digital UK's accessibility statement click here